Southdown Motor Services

-Southdown Motors Services Ltd (although this was the legal name of the company (until 1992) it was normally referred to as Southdown Motor Services) was a bus and coach operator in East and West Sussex and parts of Hampshire, in southern England.
+Southdown Motor Services (until 1992 legally Southdown Motors Services Ltd) was a bus and coach operator in East and West Sussex and parts of Hampshire in southern England.
 It was formed in 1915 and had various owners throughout its history, being purchased by the National Bus Company (NBC) in 1969.

-The company fleet name was lost when it was acquired by the Stagecoach Group in 1989 but buses operated under that legal name until 2015 when the operating licence was transferred to another company within the Stagecoach Group and 1915 company became dormant but still owned by the Stagecoach Group.
+The Southdown fleet name was lost when the company was acquired by the Stagecoach Group in 1989, but buses operated under the Southdown Motors Services Ltd operating license until 2015, when the licence was transferred to another company within the group.
+Southdown became a dormant company but was still owned by Stagecoach until the company was dissolved by the group in August 2022.

+History

 Early years

-Southdown Motor Services can trace its history back to a pair of steam buses which operated between Pulborough and Worthing.
-However the company itself was formed in 1915, abandoning plans to call itself South Coast Motor Services (a similar name had been registered by a Folkestone operator).
-British Electric Traction (BET) took an early interest in the company, as did Thomas Tilling.
-The original registered office was in Middle Street, Brighton and in 1916, a garage was built in Freshfield Road.
+Southdown Motor Services can trace its history back to a pair of steam buses operated by the Sussex Motor Road Car Company Limited between Pulborough and Worthing.
+However, the company itself was formed in June 1915 out of the mergers of the Brighton, Hove and Preston United Omnibus, London and South Coast Haulage Services and Worthing Motor Services companies, the merger having been carried out to aid each companies' survival and to stave off staff, material and vehicle shortages brought about by World War I. The original registered office was in Middle Street, Brighton and in 1916, a garage was built in Freshfield Road, which was repeatedly enlarged as Southdown grew.
 The operating area of the company was bounded by Eastbourne, Portsmouth and the Sussex border.

-In 1921, joint services with Maidstone & District Motor Services (M&D) were started between Brighton and Hawkhurst (later service 18) and Eastbourne and Hastings via Hailsham (15).
-Similar services to Southampton and Winchester (joint with Hants & Dorset) began in 1922, although the Winchester service was truncated at Fareham in 1926.
+In 1921, joint services with Maidstone & District Motor Services were started between Brighton and Hawkhurst (later service 18) and Eastbourne and Hastings via Hailsham (15).
+Similar joint services with Hants & Dorset Motor Services to Southampton and Winchester began in 1922, although the Winchester service was truncated at Fareham in 1926.
 Horsham marked the boundary with Aldershot & District, Southdown later abandoning its operations in Haslemere in favour of the Aldershot company.

-Southdown also began to establish a programme of local long distance tours throughout the twenties and it was in 1921 that the famous Southdown scroll logo was adopted.
+Southdown also began to establish a programme of local long-distance tours throughout the 1920s and it was in 1921 that the Southdown scroll logo was adopted.
 Southdown pursued a policy of purchasing rival operators to consolidate its business.
 Companies acquired included Royal Red Coaches of Hove and Eastbourne operators Foard's, Cavendish, Southern Glideway and Chapman & Sons.